mrgeyer/Mario-Classroom/README.md

 Click Clone or Download and then Download ZIP.
 Extract the ZIP file.

-Note: Currently, the blackboard does not work in Chrome, and the download button does not work in Firefox.

 If you have a Github account, you could also fork it and then use Github.io.
 However, you may need to change the code to load the seating chart images on your computer if you do not want them to be public.